 Information on the risk of surface water flooding is held by the Environment Agency.
-The Environment Agency's Surface Water Flood Risk Maps are provided in Appendix A Figure 6 and Figure 7 which indicate that the risk of surface water flooding to the site is 'low'.
+The Environment Agency's Surface Water Flood Risk Maps are provided in Appendix E Figure 7, 8 and 9.
+The flood maps indicate that the site is located within the flood risk from the 1 in 30, 1 in 100 and 1 in 1000 surface water flood events.